Islam in Moldova

-The vast majority of the Moldovan people are Orthodox Christians, but there is a small community of Muslims in Moldova, numbering a few thousand.
+The vast majority of the Moldovan people are Orthodox Christians, but there is a small community of Muslims in Moldova, numbering 3,138 adherents as of the 2024 census.

 In 2005, the Spiritual Organisation of Muslims in Moldova headed by Talgat Masaev was denied registration despite the appeal of the Mission to Moldova of the Organization for Security and Co-operation in Europe.

 In March 2011, the Islamic League of Moldova (Liga Islamică din Moldova), an NGO representing Moldova's Muslims, was registered by the Moldovan Justice Ministry as the first legally recognized Muslim association in Moldova.
 It had applied for registration in 2008.

 The Moldovan Orthodox Church opposed the recognition of Islam and joined protests with conservative groups.